On the Stability of Solitary Wave Solutions for a Generalized Fractional Benjamin-Bona-Mahony Equation: Existence of Negative Solitary Wave Solutions

 The existence and uniqueness of an even and positive solution $Q\in H^{\alpha/2}(\mathbb{R})$ for \eqref{ground} has been determined in \cite{franklenzmann} for $0<\alpha<2$ and $0<p<p_{max}$.
 Here, $p_{\max}$ is the critical exponent given by

-Therefore, we obtain the existence and uniqueness of a positive even solution $R_c$ of the eq. \eqref{sw2} and consequently a negative solution $Q_c$ of the eq. \eqref{sw1} when $c<3/5$ and $p$ is odd for $0\le \alpha < 2$.
-In Figure 1, we depict existence of solitary waves for different values of $\alpha$ and $c$ with $p=1$. \\
+Therefore, we obtain the existence and uniqueness of a positive even solution $R_c$ of the equation \eqref{sw2} and consequently a negative solution $Q_c$ of the equation \eqref{sw1} when $c<3/5$ and $p$ is odd for $0< \alpha < 2$.
+In Figure 1, we depict existence of solitary waves for different values of $\alpha$ and $c$ with $p=1$. \\ For the case of $\alpha=2$ and $p=1$ the equation \eqref{gfBBM} has the exact solution